-The global medical cannabis market size was US$ 16.5 Billion in 2019.
+The global medical cannabis market exhibited strong growth during 2015-2020.
 Cannabis is a psychoactive drug that is derived from the cannabis plant of the Cannabaceae family.
 It was used medicinally in ancient Indian, Chinese, Egyptian and Islamic cultures.
 Nowadays, cannabis finds application in the treatment of a wide range of diseases and symptoms, including cancer, chronic pain, depression, arthritis, diabetes, glaucoma, migraines, epilepsy, multiple sclerosis, acquired immunodeficiency syndrome (AIDS), amyotrophic lateral sclerosis (ALS), Alzheimer’s, post-traumatic stress disorder (PTSD), Parkinson’s and Tourette’s.
 Owing to its therapeutic benefits, cannabis has been approved for medical use in numerous countries, with varying degrees of legal restrictions.
 Some of these countries include Argentina, Brazil, Canada, Chile, Colombia, Czech Republic, Germany, Italy, Mexico, Spain, the United Kingdom, the United States and Uruguay.
-Looking forward, IMARC Group expects the global medical cannabis market is further expected to witness strong growth during 2020-2025.
+Looking forward, IMARC Group expects the global medical cannabis market to grow at a CAGR of 15.3% during 2021-2026.

 Global Medical Cannabis Market Drivers:

 IMARC Group provides an analysis of the key trends in each sub-segment of the global medical cannabis market report, along with forecasts for growth at the global, regional and country-level from 2021-2026.
 Our report has categorized the market based on region, species, derivatives, application, end-use, and route of administration.